simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-started-in-software-development/best-resources-to-learn-programming-online/index.en.md

 date: 2026-07-22
 description: "A curated guide to the best free and paid resources for learning programming online in 2026, organized by skill level and learning style."
 tags: ["best resources to learn programming", "free coding resources", "learn to code online", "best programming courses", "freeCodeCamp", "The Odin Project", "CS50", "learn programming 2026", "online coding platforms", "developer learning resources"]
-coverAlt: "A developer scrolling through online learning platforms showing coding tutorials, video courses, and interactive exercises on a laptop screen."
+coverAlt: "A diverse group of people collaborating on programming education, with a laptop showing code and colorful icons representing programming languages in a dark background."
 coverCaption: ""
+cover: "/img/cover/best-resources-learn-programming-online-2026.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)